Thursday, October 3, 2024

 They even get pretty brutal for "Cry" while balancing it out with a nice vocal hook.
 This perfect balance found in the songwriting is what elevates them above the bulk of the bands on either side of the equation in this regard.
 "Abandon" is not filler, but it feels like it focuses on the lowest common denominator.
 "Radiance" finds the sung vocals leading into the song.
 It builds into an arena-ready chorus that is ready to soar to the radio or wherever mainstream rock is played these days.
 It feels like they are nailing what Sleep Token was trying to do, but still bringing some balls to things.
 "Gloom" continues along a similar path, but is marginally darker.

 "Feel" works within the formula they have established with enough nuance to keep it interesting.
-This album impressed me more than expected, and a great deal of the praise should go to Taylor Barber, who let's face it was going up again Serj when it comes to the expectations of System of a Down fans, he rose the the occasion and I will give this album a 9.5
+This album impressed me more than expected, and a great deal of the praise should go to Taylor Barber, who let's face it was going up again Serj when it comes to the expectations of System of a Down fans, they rose the occasion and I will give this album a 9.5

 10.7